Bobbie (dog)

-Bobbie was the name of a British regimental mascot dog, a mongrel from Reading, who accompanied his regiment to Afghanistan and became involved in the disaster of Maiwand.
-He survived and upon his return to England was presented to Queen Victoria, along with several of his human colleagues.
+Bobbie was the name of a British regimental mascot dog, a mongrel from Reading, who accompanied his regiment to Afghanistan and became involved in the Battle of Maiwand.
+He survived, and upon his return to England he and several of his human colleagues were presented to Queen Victoria and received honours.

 Life

 Bobbie belonged to Lance-Sergeant Peter Kelly of the 66th Regiment of Foot (the Berkshire Regiment).
-He was initially stationed at Brock Barracks, and went overseas with the regiment in the late 1870s.
+He was initially stationed at Brock Barracks, then went overseas with the regiment in the late 1870s.

 In 1880 the regiment was stationed at the fort in Kandahar, Afghanistan, which had been occupied by the British since January 1879, just after the start of the Second Anglo-Afghan War.

-On 3 July 1880, a column of some 2,700 troops under Brigadier George Burrows set out from Kandahar to assist friendly tribesmen in putting down a rebellion by Ayub Khan.
+On 3 July 1880, a column of about 2,700 troops under Brigadier George Burrows set out from Kandahar to assist friendly tribesmen in putting down a rebellion by Ayub Khan.
 Bobbie accompanied the troops.
 For ten days, Burrows searched for the rebel force.
 Meanwhile, the friendly tribesmen turned out not to be so friendly, leaving Burrows' force to face an ever-increasing rebel army in countryside where every man's hand was ready to turn against them.

 Eventually, the British force was surrounded and attacked by a much larger Afghan force.
-Along with a line of Indian regiments and cavalry, the 66th Foot made a determined stand while the guns were evacuated, Bobbie barking furiously at the attackers.
-The British were overrun, over half of the 66th Regiment being wiped out, while the survivors had no option, but to retreat to Kandahar.
-In the confusion, Bobbie got lost, but the following day, survivors making their way back to the fort spotted him trying to catch up, though he was wounded.
-He was re-united with his owner, who was also on the wounded list.
+Along with a line of Indian regiments and cavalry, the 66th Foot made a stand while the guns were evacuated.
+Bobbie was reported to have barked furiously at the attackers.
+The British were overrun; over half of the 66th Regiment was wiped out, and the survivors were forced to retreat to Kandahar.

+Bobbie got lost in the confusion, but the following day, British survivors making their way back to the fort spotted a wounded Bobbie trying to catch up with them.
+He was reunited with his owner, who had also been wounded.